-Of course, you don’t get much credit for memorizing much of anything these days.
+These days, it feels like you don’t get much credit for memorizing much of anything.
 Memorization has long since fallen out of favor in education circles.
 At least in the rhetoric.
-And poetry – well, it seems no one reads poetry anymore, much less memorizes it.
+And to memorize poetry – well, it seems no one reads poetry anymore, much less memorizes it.

 That’s a true shame.
-As Byrd clearly understood and appreciated, rote memorization may be of little value, but memorization as a path to expand your thinking, as a way to dig more deeply into your subject is of immense value.
+As I think my Russian companions understood and appreciated, rote memorization may be of little value, but memorization as a path to expand your thinking, savor key life moments, and dig more deeply into a topic is of immense value.

 1. It Helps You Appreciate How Much Things Change